Oil Furnace Components and Routine Burner Maintenance

 Burner assembly in oil fueled heater

 You can open the oil furnace by removing the access panel which covers the burner blower.
-This is achieved by removing the various screws which hold the rim of the housing.
-To access the blower, you need to remove the metal panel on one side of oil furnace.
+Oil burner assembly is attached to the blower unit.
+To access the fan, you need to remove the metal panel on one side of oil furnace.
 This panel is held in place by hooks or retaining bolts.
 Thus you need to slip the panel up, remove the bolts and lift the panel off.
 It is always a good idea to have a professionally trained heating technician to to any repairs or replacement of your oil heating system.
 Air filter is usually accessible in the slot near the oil heater for ease of replacement.